We all know that feeling of fucking up a winning position. It truly hurts and it seems to be a never-ending experience.

 Search For The Best Move Without Thinking Of The Result

-And by best move I do not necessarily mean the move with the highest numeric Engine evaluation.
+And by best move, I do not necessarily mean the move with the highest numeric Engine evaluation.

-The best move in a practical sense means the move with the best expected score!
+The best move in a practical sense means the move with the best-expected score!

 If you start to overthink when having a winning position you are wasting time and energy over non-essential things.

-I know that feeling of having a winning position against a stronger opponent and starting to fantasize how it will feel to have won the game.
+I know that feeling of having a winning position against a stronger opponent and starting to fantasize about how it will feel to have won the game.

-It can go as far as thinking about the following press-conference.
+It can go as far as thinking about the following press conference.
 Or the financial rewards for winning a tournament.